 What are your favorite breakfast foods?
 How about buckwheat?
 Buckwheat is typically eaten for breakfast in Japanese households, and it’s also a staple food in Korean cuisine.
 In order to cook the perfect bowl of buckwheat, you’ll need some rice cooker know-how!
-This blog post will show you how to make a delicious bowl of Japanese breakfast using buckwheat and a rice cooker.
+This blog post will show you how to cook buckwheat in a rice cooker and make a delicious Japanese breakfast.

 What is Buckwheat?